rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-* Explain why modularity through encapsulation is useful for developers, tying it to ease of change
-* Break up programs into multiple objects which work together, with test coverage
+* Break code into multiple objects following OOD principles

-Stretch:

-* Test classes in isolation using mocking and dependency injection

 ### Challenges